Grace Darling is chiefly remembered for helping rescue passengers from a ship in the nineteenth century by rowing a boat out to sea in a storm

 Chronology/Biography of Grace Darling:

-1815: (December): Lived at the Brownsman Lighthouse in the Farne Islands with her family where they lived a self-sufficient lifestyle keeping their own livestock.
+1815: The family moved to the Brownsman Lighthouse in the Farne Islands in December where they lived a self-sufficient lifestyle keeping their own livestock.

 1824: Trinity House take over as sole lighthouse authority.

-1826: (15th February) Moved to the newly built Longstone Lighthouse when Grace was ten but still had to tend their livestock and gardens on Brownsman which was difficult in bad weather.
+1826: On the 15th February the family moved to the newly built Longstone Lighthouse when Grace was ten years old but still had to tend their livestock and gardens on Brownsman which was extremely difficult in bad weather.
 This light was further out to sea to protect shipping from the hazardous series of rocks and small islands.

 1834: First launching of the 150 ton steamship “Forfarshire” at Dundee.

-1838: (7th September) At 4 a.m. the steamship “Forfarshire”, on route from Hull to Dundee with a cargo of cloths and hardware, struck the rocks on Big Harcar (Then known as Harker’s rock) and broke in two.
+1838: At 4 a.m. on the 7th September the steamship “Forfarshire”, on route from Hull to Dundee with a cargo of cloth and hardware, struck the rocks on Big Harcar (Then known as Harker’s rock) and broke in two.
 The boilers had earlier leaked and the engines finally gave up leaving the vessel to drift southwards towards the shore in a howling gale.

-(11th September).
-The Tuesday following the wreck was the date of the first inquest which took place at Bamburgh under the initiative of Robert Smeddle, Secretary of the Crew Trustees.
+On the 11th September the Tuesday following the wreck the first inquest was held at Bamburgh under the initiative of Robert Smeddle, Secretary of the Crew Trustees.
 It was convened at the House of Mr. Hugh Ross, now the Victoria Hotel and as the local coroner was away Smeddle pressed the services of the Newcastle Coroner.
 The jury, including some of the survivors, was hostile and there was no surprise at the result.
 “Wrecked due to the imperfections of the boilers and the culpable negligence of Captain Humble”.
 Humble and his wife had both perished in the wreck.

 1841: Grace had continued to live with her parents at Longstone Lighthouse but by now her health had become a problem.
 At the end of the year she moved to stay with a family friend, George Shield, in Wooler where it was thought the air would be beneficial.
 As there was no improvement she moved to Alnwick where she was attended by the Duchess of Northumberland’s own physician.
 She then moved back to Bamburgh to stay at the house of her sister Thomasin who cared for her lovingly right up until her death.